 Polk County Air Quality Division will analyze "drift" as a direct comparison of the current indicated concentration collected from the site analyzer to the actual concentration collected from the Calibrator.
-Polk County Air Quality Division will strive to obtain a zero drift $\leq 5.0$ ppb, a span drift $\leq 10\%$ of the span level, and a % difference for precision $\leq 10\%$ .
-If the daily automated precision check results are outside $\pm 10\%$ , the instrument will be recalibrated and the data will be invalidated to the last acceptable check, unless there is a compelling reason and justification not to do so.
+Polk County Air Quality Division will strive to obtain a zero drift ≤ 3.0 ppb, a span drift $\leq 10\%$, and a difference for precision of 1.5 ppb or $\leq 10\%$, whichever is greater.
+If the daily automated precision check fails, the instrument will be recalibrated and the data will be invalidated to the last acceptable check, unless there is a compelling reason and justification not to do so.

-There are several components to a successful automated zero and span checks:
+There are several components to a successful automated zero/precision/span checks: